 Nine years later.
 In 1970.

 And there I was – a somewhat-promising journalist in one of London’s somewhat-scandalous tabloid newspapers.
 Every week my name was featured on the second page alongside with celebrity chronicles and vile rumors.
 My paycheck was decent enough for a small studio flat by Manchester Square.
 After years of having been pent-up by directionless studies, you could say I became something more than an average.
 Or at least that is what I believed.

 My route was the same as it was every day: pass the square, right turn on George Street, left turn on Thayer, another right on Marylebone.
-My thoughts that morning were all preoccupied with the piece I was working on, so I was slowly making my way through the square, when something caught my eye.
+My thoughts that morning were all preoccupied with the piece I was working on, so I was slowly making my way through the square when something caught my eye.
 Or rather, someone.
 At first, I did not pay much attention to him, no more than I did to anybody else who idled at the square that morning.
-Hippy rascals with soiled hair playing guitar on every corner was a common theme those days, and London town was certainly no exception.
+Hippy rascals with soiled hair playing guitar on every corner was a common theme in those days, and London town was certainly no exception.
 So here was another one of those misunderstood love proclaimers, sitting right behind the gated area of the square.
 Striped worn out jacket, heavy cap, sandals with clots of woolen socks sticking out.
 A common hippy bum as anyone may have thought.
 I thought so too except this one had something that made my intestines churn.
 I didn’t know what it was, but once I saw him, I felt the irresistible urge to instantly walk away and never see him again.